 History has always been a subject about which we are passionate at All Saints’.
 Our intention for the teaching of history is to give pupils the opportunity to develop an understanding of why the world and its people are the way they are today.
 They begin to ask questions as they explore the diversity of human experience, past lives and societies.
 We intend that by the end of their primary education, children will have a chronological understanding of British history from Stone Age to present day and are able to draw comparisons and make connections between different time periods and their own lives.
+In UKS2, children will study early Islamic civilisations focussing on the significance of Baghdad.
+Children will investigate how these civilisations have impacted and influenced our lives today, specifically through mathematics, science, astronomy and medicine.
 Interlinked with this is the need to look at world history.
-At All Saints’ the children will explore the ancient civilisations of Egypt, Greece and the Mayas with dedicated history days, visitors and workshops interwoven in the curriculum topics, developing their understanding of trends over time and across concurrent civilisations.
+At All Saints’ the children will explore the ancient civilisations of Egypt, Greece and the earliest civilizations with dedicated history days, visitors and workshops interwoven in the curriculum topics, developing their understanding of trends over time and across concurrent civilisations.
 They will look at the impact on the local area, looking at the reason for Remembrance and the legacy of the Accrington Pals, as well as Roman settlements of Ribchester (as a local area link), and the impact John Mercer had on the local area.
+We intend that all children at All Saints' will be confident when using and explaining timelines to support their historical learning and will be able to use appropriate historical vocabulary.

 At All Saints’ history is taught through investigation and enquiry.
 Children develop an understanding of how history has had an impact on our lives today both locally, nationally and internationally.
 Whilst it is important for children to have facts, we wish to encourage independent and critical thinking which will foster an understanding of ‘why’ as well as ‘who’, ‘what’, ‘when’ and ‘where’.
 All history topics start with a question, that the children contribute to answering throughout the unit.
 Lessons are planned so that there is time for discussion and debate, fostering an environment of enquiry which enables children to revise and justify their opinions as well as encouraging children to ask, as well as answer, questions about history.